Anna-Elisabeth/LeoAnna_FE/README.md

   - Search bar functionality
   - Full separation between user types (different users have their respective logins and baskets)
   - Mobile friendly features
+  To contribute, please note, our preferred workflow is the fork-pull request model

 ### `npm start`